ewansheldon/product-management-system/README.md

 ## Considerations

 - All products are stored in memory in the API service, therefore restarting the application will reset the product data.
-The [in-memory DB](backend/src/db/product.inMemory.db.ts) file needs to be replaced by a real database interface to add persistence.
+The [in-memory DB](backend/src/db/product.inMemory.db.ts) needs to be replaced by a real database interface to add persistence.
 - Uploads are also stored locally in the API project directory, and cleared every time the application starts.
 There is a temporary route `/products/:id/coverArt` to retrieve images.
 In a production environment, this could be replaced by uploads to cloud object storage and retrieved via a CDN from the client application.
 - The API has fully functioning update and delete routes for products, but these are not yet supported from the client application.